-All documentation related to the student's disability and accommodations shall be maintained by the ADA Coordinator.
-Upon receipt of the documentation, the ADA Coordinator will meet with the student, either in person or by telephone, to discuss and make arrangements for accommodations for the upcoming semester.
-A Student Disabilities Form will be completed listing the agreed upon accommodations and will be signed by the student, the student's faculty members, and the ADA Coordinator.
+6. Process for Receiving Reasonable Accommodations All documentation related to the student's disability and accommodations shall be maintained by the ADA Coordinator and the Associate Dean of Assessment.
+Upon receipt of the documentation from the Associate Dean of Assessment, the ADA Coordinator will meet with the student, either in person or by telephone, to discuss and make arrangements for accommodations for the upcoming semester.
+A Student Disabilities Form will be completed listing the agreed upon accommodations and will be signed by the student, the Associate Dean of Assessment, and the ADA Coordinator.
 This process shall be followed each semester for which the student wishes to request accommodations.